antmicro/rowhammer-tester/docs/source/pcie_support.md

 # PCIe support

-The selected hardware platforms used for DRAM testing include optional PCIe interface break-routed from the on-board FPGA.
+The selected hardware platforms used for DRAM testing include an optional PCIe interface break-routed from the on-board FPGA.
-Those platforms are [SO-DIMM DDR5 Tester](so_dimm_ddr5_tester.md) supporting PCIe x4 and [RDIMM DDR5 Tester](rdimm_ddr5_tester.md) in Revision 2.0 supporting PCIe x8.
+These platforms are [SO-DIMM DDR5 Testers](so_dimm_ddr5_tester.md) supporting PCIe x4 and [RDIMM DDR5 Tester](rdimm_ddr5_tester.md) in Revision 2.0 supporting PCIe x8.
-Those platforms were designed in a form of PCIe cards and are mechanically compliant with host platforms with PCIe root complex.
+The platforms were designed in the form factor of PCIe cards and are mechanically compliant with host platforms with a PCIe root complex.

 :::{figure-md} rdimm-ddr5-tester-pcie-integration
 ![RDIMM DDR5 Tester PCIe integration](images/rdimm-ddr5-tester-pcie-integration.png)